The Paul and Young Ron Show

 The program broadcast live from 6:00 a.m. until 10:00 a.m. on Monday through Friday with the final program airing on December 16, 2016.
 Brewer "retired" from the show with Castronovo continuing on as solo host.

 History

 Ron Brewer was originally hired by Program Director Brian Krysz for mornings at WYBB Charleston SC.
 Krysz brought Brewer to WFYV Jacksonville to do middays for him and eventually brought him with him to WSHE to do news, pairing him with Paul Castronovo.

 Castronovo and Brewer began their morning show on WSHE, Miami/Ft.
 Lauderdale in 1990.
 They then moved to WZTA, Miami Beach, and eventually settled on WBGG, Ft.
 Lauderdale.
 In late 2007, the show began simulcasting on West Palm Beach's WKGR.
 In early 2011, the show was switched from WKGR to WZZR in the West Palm Beach area.

 On December 5, 2016, Ron Brewer announced his retirement from the broadcasting, making December 16, 2016, his final show.
+Brewer died April 3, 2024.